ccyrillee/foodora-test/README.md

 Also, imagine that a new feature was launched and this feature is called SpecialDays.
 This feature allows the restaurants to be opened or closed in special days such as Christmas.
 If a special day is created, the regular day has no effect for that day.

-So imagine that the Restaurant FooBar has to be closed on Dec 24th, Dec 25th and opened from from 19:00 to 22:00 on Dec 26th and Dec 27th of 2015 and you are a week from those thats right now.
+So imagine that the Restaurant FooBar has to be closed on Dec 24th, Dec 25th and opened from from 19:00 to 22:00 on Dec 26th and Dec 27th of 2015 and you are a week from those dates right now.

 ### - Database model